 - No rage quits after you lose a game!
 In LLM losing means losing!

-- Don’t use exploits in the game
+- Don’t use exploits in the game (corner exploits for example)

 - Keep your signings realistic, so don’t sign a squad of French free agents with an English non-league side.

 - Use attribute masking to make scouting harder.

 Standard leagues that meet the requirements for a Lower League Management save are:

 - Derde klasse (Belgium)